kercheval/GradleCMPlugin/README.md

 </p>
 <p>
 The special type 'none' may be used to specify that no version control system is in use.
-This type will disable the user of the buildrelease plugin and the tagging functionality of the buildversion plugin, but will still allow use of the buildinfo and version portion of the buildversion plugin.
+This type will disable the use of the buildrelease plugin and the tagging functionality of the buildversion plugin, but will still allow use of the build info and version portion of the buildversion plugin.
 </p>
 		</td>